 Material shortage is defined in Section 1-1.07, “Definitions,” of the Standard Specifications.
 Do not make a time adjustment for a material shortage.
 Days during a material shortage are considered nonworking days.
 Before a determination of nonworking days can be made, several conditions must be satisfied:

-- A request for information for the delay exists.
+- An RFI for the delay exists.

 - The delay must affect the controlling activity.

 - If the delay does not affect the controlling activity, advise the contractor accordingly in writing.
 If the contractor asks to be allowed to substitute the unavailable material with available material, the resident engineer must seek assistance from those responsible for the design.
 Change orders are to be processed as contractor-requested changes.